 Employees who have the power to voice ideas, make decisions, work across teams, and solve problems are what a culture of empowerment is all about.
 Each employee is seen and treated as a unique person, capable of creative problem-solving, and rewarded for having a take-charge attitude.

 It's important that you empower your employees to address challenges on their own.
 Doing so ensures that they know their ideas will be heard, considered, and supported by leaders in your organization.
 And they know they can step beyond their immediate role and responsibilities to help others.
 Empowered employees don’t fear challenges — they embrace them.

 “Change is a constant” may be one of the most ubiquitous maxims out there, but there’s still enormous truth in it.
 In business, change happens with and without warning, and it can either be responded to with grace and fortitude, or turmoil and fear.

-One of the best ways we deal with change is by giving employees and clients alike the appropriate tools to navigate it successfully.
-For our employees, that means regular communication through quarterly town halls and regular manager meetings to keep everyone informed, as well as ongoing training.
-For our clients, it’s recognizing the role change plays in their own organizations, so we can develop the best human resources (HR) software tools and provide the best expert guidance we can to help them respond to change effectively.
+One of the best ways to deal with change is by giving employees and clients alike the appropriate tools to navigate it successfully.
+That means regular communication through quarterly town halls and regular manager meetings to keep everyone informed, as well as ongoing training.
+For clients, it’s recognizing the role change plays in their own organizations, so you can develop the best tools and provide the best expert guidance for whatever it is they may need.

 3. Provide a continuous feedback loop for employees